ans-group/docs.ukfast.co.uk/source/windows/mssql/maintenanceplan.md

 ![Configured](Images/maintenanceplan/configured.png)

-You will now be returned to the maintenance plan window, from the "Sub plan" menu at the top of the central field, please select the calender icon, You will now be presented with the Job Schedule Properties window as below
+You will now be returned to the maintenance plan window, from the "Sub plan" menu at the top of the central field, please select the calendar icon, You will now be presented with the Job Schedule Properties window as below
-This window denotes how frequently your maintenance plan runs. please configure this window to your requirements and select "OK"
+This window denotes how frequently your maintenance plan will run. please configure this window to your requirements and select "OK"

 ![Scheduled](Images/maintenanceplan/schedule.PNG)

-* Your mainenance plan is now complete, to view a full list of possible task which you can carry out with the maintenance plan in MSSQL, please view the following link
+* Your mainenance plan is now complete, to view a full list of possible tasks which you can carry out with the maintenance plan in MSSQL, please view the following link

 [Maintenance Plans in MSSQL](https://msdn.microsoft.com/en-gb/library/hh710041.aspx)